zhenv5/breaking_cycles_in_noisy_hierarchies/README.md

 * **This can also report performances of TS_G, TS_B, TS_F, SA_G, SA_B and SA_F individually**, these performance may have slightly difference with running them individually.
 * It can report performance of H_Voting (ensembling of SA_G, SA_B, SA_F, TS_G, TS_B and TS_F)

-#### Put them together
+#### Test on Synthetic Graphs

-Instead of testing above methods individually, you can simply run below code to compare performance of all methods.
+Instead of testing above methods individually, you can simply run below code to compare performance of all methods on Synthetic Graphs (random generated graphs).

 ```
 python synthetic_performance.py --dir data/ -m 350 -n 5000 -k 500 -l 0